wp-plugins/custom-contact-forms/readme.txt

 Donate link: http://www.taylorlovett.com
 Tags: contact form, web form, custom contact form, custom forms, captcha form, contact fields, form mailers Requires at least: 2.8.1
-Tested up to: 3.3.1
+Tested up to: 3.4.1
-Stable tag: 5.0.0.1
+Stable tag: 5.1.0.0

-Gauranteed to be the most customizable and intuitive contact form plugin for Wordpress.
+A customizable and intuitive contact form plugin for Wordpress.

 == Description ==

-Guaranteed to be 1000X more customizable and intuitive than Fast Secure Contact Forms or Contact Form 7.
 Customize every aspect of your forms without any knowledge of CSS: borders, padding, sizes, colors.
 Ton's of great features.
 Required fields, captchas, tooltip popovers, unlimited fields/forms/form styles, use a custom thank you page or built-in popover with a custom success message set for each form.

 Special Features:
 ------------------

-Custom Contact Forms 5.0 will revolutionize the idea of a Wordpress plugin.
+*	__NEW__ ReCaptcha added for spam prevention
 *	__NEW__ Rearrange fields with a drag-and-drop interface
 *	__NEW__ Export form submissions to .CSV
 *	__NEW__ File Upload Fields